ischyrus/EssentialWebCompiler/README.md

 ## EssentialWebCompiler

 EssentialWebCompiler is a run-time stylesheet compiler for .NET, and a fork of madskristensen's [WebCompiler](https://github.com/madskristensen/WebCompiler).
-While WebCompiler offers an out-of-the-box Visual Studio extension for easily updating your stylesheets at development time, EssentialWebCompiler allows you to invoke the powerful compiler at run-time, making modifying your application's theme simple and painless.
+The WebCompiler extension for Visual Studio allows you to easily update your stylesheets at development time, both manually and via source file tracking.

-Since the heart of EssentialWebCompiler is WebCompiler, your existing compilerconfig.json file is interoperable for both purposes.
-Because EssentialWebCompiler is meant to provide speedy run-time compilation, much of the underlying compiler library is preloaded, which means it uses a little more space in your codebase, but will have a faster average compilation time.
+EssentialWebCompiler instead allows you to invoke the powerful compiler at run-time, making on-the-fly stylesheet compilation simple.
+I personally created this solution for allowing my applications' users to amend the site theme at run-time.

 ### Features